M31-Capital/Investment_Theses/english/Audius (AUDIO).md

 The overall streaming market is worth ~$30bn today, and is expected to grow at 14.7% CAGR over the next decade, which would value the TAM at roughly $118bn.

 Realistically speaking, it will be difficult for Audius to usurp the streaming giants like Spotify or Apple music as they have a massive advantage when it comes to library sizes.
-However, there is still 20% off the market that isn’t dominated by the major players, and this is where Audius can uniquely position itself to attract users.
+However, there is still 20% of the market that isn’t dominated by the major players, and this is where Audius can uniquely position itself to attract users.

 <img width="149" alt="image" src="https://user-images.githubusercontent.com/96482943/184784046-10a5de2e-13e6-46c9-9d31-9ce695cc79b0.png">